design-automation/mobius-sim-funcs/documentation/make.md

 **Description:** Extrudes geometry by distance or by vector.
 - Extrusion of a position, vertex, or point produces polylines;
 - Extrusion of an edge, wire, or polyline produces polygons;
-- Extrusion of a face or polygon produces polygons, capped at the top.
+- Extrusion of a polygon produces new polygons, capped at the top.